zurutech/zurutech.github.io/_posts/2019-02-12-every-experiment-is-sacred.md

                 saver.save(sess, logdir)
 ```

-In this code snippet we load the model, dataset and other stuff using the configuration loaded.
-The logdir defined using the configuration is needed for associating a configuration to the correct plot in Tensorboard.
+In this code snippet, we load the model, dataset and other possible configurations, the logdir defined is needed for associating a configuration to the right plot in Tensorboard.
 In this way we obtain the following folder structure using only 4 parameters:
 ```
 ├── lr=0.0002_batch_size=32_kernel_size=5_steps=100